watsona4/scipy2016/SciPy2016TripReport.md

 The presenter is the lead developer of the Numba package at Continuum Analytics.
-His presentation addressed "scaling up," which he defined as adding CPUs and GPUs on a single macine using tools such as Cython, CUDA, and OpenCL, and "scaling out," which he defined as analogous to distributed computing using tools such as MPI, Hadoop, and Spark.
+His presentation addressed "scaling up," which he defined as adding CPUs and GPUs on a single machine using tools such as Cython, CUDA, and OpenCL, and "scaling out," which he defined as analogous to distributed computing using tools such as MPI, Hadoop, and Spark.